msalmankhokhar/InforebornNew_API/readme.md

 # InfoRebornNew RESTful API by Salman Khokhar

-This project provides a RESTful API for a InfoRebornNew website, offering information about in-season sports events and their respective odds/rates.
+This project provides a RESTful API for an InfoRebornNew website, offering information about in-season sports events and their respective odds/rates.
 The API utilizes Flask and external APIs to handle HTTP requests and responses.

 ## Features

 - Retrieve information about active sports events
 - Fetch odds/rates for specific sports events
+- Get event scores
+- Retrieve upcoming events

 ## Setup